Victory Parade in Moscow on June 24, 1945. With English subtitles and in colour

 The military hardware parade was opened by the anti-aircraft defence.

-They defended the sacred sky over Moscow during the turbulent nights of the first part of the War.
+On the turbulent nights of the first part of the War,

 Soviet artillery — the best artillery in the world.